Munsky/NoKingsAAUP/PRIVACY_POLICY.md

 5. If you wish to remove email communication, you can leave the email field blank or enter a masked email, and AAUP-CSU will have your original email address already on file

 This two-step masking process protects your email privacy in local storage while still allowing AAUP-CSU to reach you about events.

+## Notifications Privacy

+The App can send local notifications to remind you about bookmarked events:

+- **Local Processing**: All notification scheduling and delivery happens on your device.
+No notification data is sent to external servers.
+- **User Control**: You have full control over notifications.
+You can:
+  - Disable notifications for individual events when bookmarking them
+  - Remove bookmarks to cancel all notifications for that event
+  - Manage notification permissions through your device settings
+- **No Tracking**: We do not track whether you receive or interact with notifications
+- **Device Permission**: The App requests notification permission from your device.
+You can grant or deny this permission, and can change your preference at any time in your device's notification settings

+## Custom Calendars Privacy

+You can add custom calendars to the App by providing a calendar feed URL:

+- **Your Calendar Data**: Only you can see the calendars you add and the events from those calendars
+- **No Server Storage**: Custom calendar URLs and your calendar preferences are stored only on your device
+- **Calendar Fetching**: When you add a custom calendar, the App fetches events directly from the calendar provider's servers.
+These requests come from your device and follow the calendar provider's privacy policies
+- **No Caching on Our Servers**: Calendar events are not stored on our servers.
+They are fetched fresh each time you open the calendar view

 ## Your Rights and Choices